chaoss/community/media-and-outreach/chaosscast.md

 ### Format

-Each recording is scheduled for 1.5h and a released episode targeting 30-40 minutes.
+Each recording is scheduled for 1.5 hours for a released episode targeting 30-40 minutes.
 The following is the ideal structure:

 * Intro music and intro to CHAOSScast
 * Intro of panelists